chukky-ekrresa/react-lazy-skeleton/README.md

 # react-image

-Repository for the @chuck-huey/react-image npm package
+Repository for the react-lazy-skeleton npm package